-Access to St. Mark's Basilica at the lowest prices
+Access to St. Mark's Basilica at the lowest price

-If you don't want to spend too much of your budget to visit the Basilica of San Marco, with this ticket you can skip the ticket office queues and visit it at your own pace.
+If you don't want to spend too much of your budget to visit the Basilica of San Marco, this ticket will allow you to skip the ticket office queues and visit it at your own pace.

-If you are not a fan of guided tours but do not want to give up touring the Basilica of San Marco inside, do not worry.
+If you are not a fan of guided tours but don't want to give up touring St. Mark's Basilica inside, don't worry.
 With this ticket, if you buy it online and in advance, you can avoid the long lines that form at the ticket office at the entrance.
 You also have the possibility to take the guided tour of St. Mark's Basilica after closing time avoiding the crowds inside.

-Why I like this option: in addition to being the most economical, it allows you greater flexibility of schedule to organize the visit at your own pace.
+Why I like this option: besides being the most economical, it allows you greater flexibility of schedule to organize the visit at your own pace.

 Recommended if... you want to visit the interior of the Basilica without wasting time at the ticket office and at the best price.

 Tour St. Mark's Basilica with an expert guide